Remember 1972? Hippies? Tune in and drop out? Sideburns, boots, and VW buses? Back to the earth? Make love not war? Become one with the universe?

 I was not the only one fascinated by the lure of Zen practice, nor was I alone among would-be adepts to encounter many obstacles to attaining a state of meditation.
-Brainwave monitors that enabled one to tune in to hidden EEG waves was the new way to achieve a Zen state.
-But for a struggling college student the main obstacle was price–these devices cost hundreds of dollars–a month’s rent on my room.
+Brainwave monitors that let one tune in to hidden EEG waves were the new way to achieve a Zen state.
+But for a struggling college student, the main obstacle was the price–these devices cost hundreds of dollars–a month’s rent on my room.
 What to do?

 I worked tirelessly to construct a custom brainwave monitor from Radio Shack transistors–a quest for a new technology that might empower the Quest.
-After a year of work, I attained my electronic nirvana.
+After a year of work, I attained my electronic Nirvana.
 I could journey to the stars with my mind and a 9-volt battery!
-But what a shame, a friend pointed out, to not share this with the world at large.
+But a friend pointed out the shame of not sharing this with the world.
 He insisted that I simply must publish the new solution.
 I contacted Popular Electronics.
 The excited editor asked me for a “parts” kit to accompany the “how-to” article.
 I reluctantly located a small company in Berkeley to supply the kit.
 I then produced the article and returned to my studies in physics.

 Picture this: It is December of 1972.
 The article hits the stands.
 I am proud but broke and subsisting solely on frozen burritos.
 Three months later, a royalties check for $10,000 finds a new home in my mailbox!
 Never the ‘A-List’ English student, I nevertheless now know this: I am a writer.